microsoftgraph/msgraph-training-aspnetmvcapp/tutorial/add-ms-graph.md

     }
     ```

+    > [!NOTE]
-    Consider what this code is doing.
+    > Consider what this code is doing.
+    >

-    - The `GetAuthenticatedClient` function initializes a `GraphServiceClient` with an authentication provider that calls `AcquireTokenSilent`.
+    > - The `GetAuthenticatedClient` function initializes a `GraphServiceClient` with an authentication provider that calls `AcquireTokenSilent`.
-    - In the `GetEventsAsync` function:
+    > - In the `GetEventsAsync` function:
-      - The URL that will be called is `/v1.0/me/events`.
+    >   - The URL that will be called is `/v1.0/me/events`.
-      - The `Select` function limits the fields returned for each events to just those the view will actually use.
+    >   - The `Select` function limits the fields returned for each events to just those the view will actually use.
-      - The `OrderBy` function sorts the results by the date and time they were created, with the most recent item being first.
+    >   - The `OrderBy` function sorts the results by the date and time they were created, with the most recent item being first.

-Now create a controller for the calendar views.

-1. Right-click the **Controllers** folder in Solution Explorer and choose **Add > Controller...**.
+1. Create a controller for the calendar views.
+Right-click the **Controllers** folder in Solution Explorer and choose **Add > Controller...**.
 Choose **MVC 5 Controller - Empty** and choose **Add**.
 Name the controller `CalendarController` and choose **Add**.
 Replace the entire contents of the new file with the following code.

     ```cs
     using System;